STLab-UniFI/oreo-tool/README.md

 </dependency>
 ```
 4. Register OREO as CDI extension for your application
-    - To do this, it is sufficient to copy the directory `services` from the `code/src/main/resources/META-INF/` path of this repository to the `src/main/resources/META-INF/` path of the target application.
+    - To do this, it is sufficient to copy the directory `services` from the `oreo_code/src/main/resources/META-INF/` path of this repository to the `src/main/resources/META-INF/` path of the target application.
-5.Re-build the target application.
+5. Re-build the target application.

 #### Run OREO

 1. Configure the filter.
-Namely [InstanceFilter.java](/code/src/main/java/beanTimelineManager/filter/InstanceFilter.java)
+Namely [InstanceFilter.java](/oreo_code/src/main/java/beanTimelineManager/filter/InstanceFilter.java)
-    - In order to observe exclusively the instances of your interest, it is sufficient to update to the variable `PACKAGE_OF_INTEREST` inside the [InstanceFilter.java](/code/src/main/java/beanTimelineManager/filter/InstanceFilter.java) file to include the desired classes/packages.
+    - In order to observe exclusively the instances of your interest, it is sufficient to update to the variable `PACKAGE_OF_INTEREST` inside the [InstanceFilter.java](/oreo_code/src/main/java/beanTimelineManager/filter/InstanceFilter.java) file to include the desired classes/packages.
 2. Build the project and deploy on server
 3. Use the application under observation normally
 4. Once finished, the resulting timeline can be found in SERVER_ROOT/bin/log/